A Guide to Getting Court Ordered Rehab for a Loved One

 Here are steps for how to get someone court ordered rehab.

 Before you start seeking court ordered rehab for your loved one, find out whether your jurisdiction offers this option to non-violent drug offenders.
-Begin your search online to learn more about how court ordered rehab works in your county, or contact your county or state’s judicial district court to ask about court ordered rehab.
-Many states do honor court ordered rehab programs since addiction treatment costs are usually a fraction of the cost of incarceration.
-The societal cost of addiction treatment is estimated to be around $14.6 billion per year, while costs surrounding incarceration and drug-related crime are around $113 billion.
+Begin your search online to learn more about how the process works in your county, or contact your county or state’s judicial district court to ask about your options.
+Many states honor court ordered rehab programs since addiction treatment costs are usually a fraction of the cost of incarceration.
+The aggregate cost of addiction in the U.S. is more than $700 billion per year.

 Not everyone who commits a non-violent drug crime can escape jail or prison time and go to court ordered rehab.
-For instance, a drug dealer who’s convicted for selling cocaine and who doesn’t suffer from a substance use disorder wouldn’t qualify to receive addiction treatment.
+For instance, a drug dealer who’s convicted of selling cocaine but doesn’t suffer from a substance use disorder wouldn’t qualify to receive addiction treatment.

 Each state and jurisdiction may have its own unique qualifications.
-Court ordered rehab may be available to those who meet the following qualifications:
+Court ordered rehab may be available if the following situations apply:

 • The person committed a non-violent crime